 Ample time is allowed for passing from one class to the next.
 Students not seated in their classroom after the passing bell has rung will be assigned makeup time by the teacher for each offense.
 Failure to meet teacher obligations may result in an office detention.
-Students who miss one half of a class period due to tardiness will receive no credit for the class.
+Students who miss one half of a class period due to unexcused tardiness will be marked absent unexcused for the class period.

-Student Absence Notification Program: Calling in an Absence
+Calling in an Absence